-Government relations is one of the primary reasons that the Canadian Home Builders’ Association (CHAB) exists.
+Government relations is one of the primary reasons that the Canadian Home Builders’ Association (CHBA) exists.
 CHBA National works directly with issues and policy that is addressed with the Federal government.

 As the Local Association, we are responsible for taking the industry’s input and concern to municipal governments, and local boards and agencies.
 CHBA-Edmonton Region takes this responsibility seriously and is dedicated to pursuing a proactive and sustained program that is shaped by two fundamental principles that guide its response to local housing policy: